MicrosoftDocs/power-platform/power-virtual-agents/teams/fundamentals-get-started-teams.md

 2. Name the topic **Employee time-off** and give it an appropriate description.

-3. Create trigger phrases.
-Trigger phrases for each topic define the sorts of ways that users will ask questions about that topic.
-Let's go ahead and add a few common ways that we expect employees to ask about time-off.
-Enter these trigger phrases:
+3. Now create the trigger phrases.
+We'll add a few common ways that we expect employees to ask about time-off.
+Enter the following phrases:

    - Need information on time off